 As technology continues to advance, apps hold more and more influence over the way we move and see the world.

-Unforseen challenges are the essence of “authentic” travel.
-In the pursuit of the most instagramable rooftop bar you could be missing out on the unexpected town, the chance meeting or the local experience that leads us on a new path.
-What stories will we have to return with if we share everything on social media?
-What experiences will test our resolve if its planned down to the dot with an app?
-Where is the freedom of not-knowing?
-And do we even still want it?
+It is within the unforeseen challenges that the authenticity of travel truly thrives.
+In our pursuit of finding the most Instagrammable rooftop bar or meticulously planning every minute detail with an app, we risk missing out on the unexpected encounters, off-the-beaten-path towns, and local experiences that lead us on transformative journeys.
+What stories will we have to share if we document every moment on social media?
+What experiences will test our resilience if every aspect is meticulously planned with the aid of an app?
+Where is the thrill of the unknown, and do we still yearn for it?

 My recommendation is to embrace moments of digital detox while traveling.
 Keep only the most essential apps at hand, allowing room for spontaneity and serendipity.
 Challenge yourself to navigate without solely relying on maps, try your hand at practicing a foreign language without Google Translate, or resist the urge to document every experience on Instagram.
 It’s time to reclaim the joy of living in the present moment.